pnnl/hydraconda/README.md

 # BENEFIT
 The benefit of the approach derives from the ability to have multiple, yet related, reproducible environments coexisting (thus cooperating).
 This (one) approach can yield the following interesting functionality:

-* High-level data processing: each 'stage' in the data 'pipeline' can be its own environment that is quite different from other stages
+* **High-level data processing**: each 'stage' in the data 'pipeline' can be its own environment that is quite different from other stages
-* Controlled Notebook computing: The main computational notebook program (such as Jupyter) can be in its own (centrally-managed) environment while computation kernels can exist in separate environments
+* **Controlled Notebook computing**: The main computational notebook program (such as Jupyter) can be in its own (centrally-managed) environment while computation kernels can exist in separate environments
-* Reduces the need to containerize.
+* **Reduces the need to containerize**.
 Sophisticated setups can be made without having to 'Dockerize' as the computational environment is the container.
-* Accommodates heterogeneous computation.
+* **Accommodates heterogeneous computation**.
 By managing executables in environments, there is no technical reason to insist on having one computation system.
 For example, R and Python can be in the same or different environments; the focus is on establishing a certain functionality in an environment regardless of the execution system.
-* Lightweight modularization.
+* **Lightweight modularization**.
 Code modularization can be addressed as a matter of just configuration instead of having to worry about creating a 'library' (for distribution).
 A project can advance by modularizing code as needed.
-* Easy deployments to cloud.
+* **Easy deployments to cloud**.
 Since the organization is reproducible, tapping into cloud resources uses the same code as local execution.
 In general, the above benefits translate into higher productivity, scientific integrity, and collaboration especially for long-running projects.
 In a way, each project can assemble and establish its own 'platform' using external resources (like cloud) and/or proprietary tools only as needed.